 The upside of a new car is the obvious: it’s new.
 That means that you’re less likely to encounter unexpected problems with the car, but also if you do have anything go wrong, it will likely be covered by warranty.
 A new car also gives you the opportunity to upgrade to the latest and greatest technology: smartphone syncing, smart locks, increased gas mileage and all sorts of other bells and whistles.
 This also includes safety features, which is an important and often overlooked product feature.

 The downside of new cars is the price – you pay a premium to be the first driver of a new vehicle and it’s difficult to buy a new car anywhere but from the dealership – which takes its own markup.
 However, it’s important to look at the full picture.
 Sometimes the running costs of a new car, especially gas costs and servicing, are lower than older cars.
 Newer cars, especially higher end luxury vehicles, have expensive maintenance, but trips to the mechanic are far more infrequent and more planned than with second hand vehicles.
 If you’re worried about being able to afford a new car, keep in mind that most banks give better loan terms to buyers purchasing new cars, since there’s more value in them if you default on your loan.
-One way to assess the amount of money you can save on a car purchase and associated taxes is to use the Platinum Direct novated lease calculator.

 Pros and Cons of Second Hand Cars